Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Dublin, Ireland may not be most people’s first choice for midwinter vacations, but that’s part of why it’s worth visiting at this time of year.
 You can skip the often long lines of popular attractions such as Trinity College’s Book of Kells display.

 Late January is also a great time to visit Dublin if you love Irish music.
 TradFest at Temple Bar drives away the winter gloom with lively tunes and good times.
-The Irish are known for their wit and warmth, and few places in Dublin are better for experiencing this than a local pub.
+The Irish are known for their wit and warmth, and few places in Dublin are better for experiencing this than the myriad of Dublin pubs.
 The beer is always cold, but an Irish coffee is another welcome way to warm up a little.

 Serengeti National Park, Tanzania